Arthur Marshall

 I played a Conn 77H horn which I bought on Ebay for around a hundred quid and which, while a bit battered and needing the odd repair, makes a pretty nice noise.
 I discovered Rudy Muck mouthpieces after experimenting with all sorts of things, and ended up using an old refurbished 23 which is nearly as old as me and yet still goes parp in fine style.

 The Conn has now been replaced with a French beast made by Antoine Courtois with a larger bore and and therefore much harder to blow.
-But I’m getting there, and the tone is lovely.
+But the tone is lovely.
 Sometimes.

 *Since writing this nonsense I have moved house and would just like to stress that my new neighbours are lovely and nothing like the evil-minded, aggressive, noisy and unpleasant lot I had last time!